 Election Law at Ohio State is committed to advancing the state of knowledge about election administration.
-Recent projects include State Election Landscapes: The Great Lakes States and the ALI Principles of Law volume on Election Administration.
+In addition to our Major Pending Election Cases project, other recent projects include State Election Landscapes: The Great Lakes States and the ALI Principles of Law volume on Election Administration.

 The State Election Landscapes: The Great Lakes States project is a collaborative effort to fill the knowledge gap about the conduct of elections in the six Great Lakes States — Illinois, Indiana, Ohio, Michigan, Minnesota, and Wisconsin.
 This project provides:

 - narrative material about the legal setting of elections,

 - links to important official information about the conduct of elections, and

 - a visualization tool that helps display important statistical information about elections